RelationalAI-oss/thread-safe-lru/README.md

 Thread-safe LRU Cache
 =====================

 A set of header-only C++ classes providing thread-safe LRU caches.
-Uses Intel's `tbb::concurrent_hash_map`.
+Uses [Junction](https://github.com/preshing/junction)'s `junction::ConcurrentMap_Grampa`.

-* ThreadSafeLRUCache is a single `tbb::concurrent_hash_map` with attached LRU list.
+* ThreadSafeLRUCache is a single `junction::ConcurrentMap_Grampa` with attached LRU list.
 * ThreadSafeScalableCache is a cache object built from a collection of ThreadSafeLRUCache objects, with items distributed by key hash.
 This allows